 More than sixty years later, the Dyatlov Pass incident remains one of the most baffling and eerie mysteries of all time.
 On January 23, 1959, nine young Russian students of the USSR set out for a 190-mile cross-country ski tour in the Urals north of Sverdlovsk.
 When they failed to return, a search party was deployed, and after six days, a tragic discovery was made.
 The mysterious circumstances of their death still puzzle experts to this day.
 Several months into the investigation, the Soviet government closed the case and place the documents into “Secret” archives where they remained until recently.
 In February 2019, they reopened the Dyatlov Pass case to conduct a final investigation.

-Igor Dyatlov, a fifth-year Radio Engineering student, led the team of nine skiers who perished on Dyatlov Pass.
-There were two young women, six young men, and a 38-year-old war veteran, Alexander Zolotarev.
+Igor Dyatlov, a fifth-year Radio Engineering student, led the team of nine skiers who perished in the Ural mountains.
+Later, the pass was named after him.
+In addition to Igor, there were two young women, six young men, and a 38-year-old war veteran, Alexander Zolotarev.
 The victims are identified as:

 - Igor Dyatlov

 - Nikolai Vladimirovich Tibo-Brignol

 The students were attending the Ural Polytechnic Institute, a technical university in a town called Yekaterinburg in the Southern Urals.
 As members of the University Sports Club, they trained for trekking tours that would take them into the wilds of the Ural Mountains.
 Still, most of them were novices.
 Additionally, the particular route they chose belonged to the third category, the most difficult of treks.
 During the winter, the area of their tour was known for its deep snow, fierce and sudden storms, and high winds.